 - 10.1 Where an investigation identifies an incident of fraudulent behaviour, the Internal Audit team will review the internal controls and report on the weaknesses in the system that had allowed this fraud to occur.
-This will be reported to the relevant manager and it will be the manager's responsibility to promptly and robustly implement agreed actions to resolve this. - 10.2 The external auditor for the PCC and WMP will be informed by the Head of Internal Audit of all major incidents of fraud or financial impropriety and on occasion it may also be necessary to inform other organisations such as HM Customs and Excise, HM Inspector of Taxes and the Department of Work and Pensions. - 10.3 Details of investigations of fraud will be reported to the Joint Audit Committee.
+This will be reported to the relevant manager and it will be the manager's responsibility to promptly and robustly implement agreed actions to resolve this. - 10.2 The external auditor for the PCC and WMP will be informed by the Head of Internal Audit of all major incidents of fraud or financial impropriety and on occasion it may also be necessary to inform other organisations such as HM Revenue and Customs and the Department of Work and Pensions. - 10.3 Details of investigations of fraud will be reported to the Joint Audit Committee.